orangejuice/blog/data/activity/movie-中国王朝-苏醒的传说-乾隆与香妃-2016/record.en.md

   subtitle: 2016 / Japan / Documentary
 ---

-Such an adorable and gentle little historical story.
-This ability to tell stories patiently touches me.
-With such a solid foundation, my intuitive feeling is, considering the general acceptance, choosing a positive single perspective to elaborate, which arouses the audience's interest and curiosity, this purpose has been achieved, so there is no regret of only positive publicity.
-When I am old, will I be lucky enough to have such a small expectation every day after dinner, turn on the TV by the fireplace, and watch a new episode of Chinese History program with such gentleness and soft-spokenness.
+Such a lovely and gentle little historical story, the ability to tell stories with such patience really moves me.
+With such a solid foundation, my direct feeling is that by choosing a positive and singular perspective to explain in consideration of universal acceptance, it engages the audience's interest and curiosity, achieving its purpose—thus there is no regret of mere flattery.
+In my old age, I hope to have the small anticipation each day after meals, to turn on the TV by the fireplace, watching a new episode of Chinese historical programs, spoken with such gentle tones.